Virginia Carroll: Biography

 Carroll was born in Los Angeles on December 2, 1913.
 Her brother, Frank Carroll, became a Los Angeles newscaster.
 She worked as a model at a department store in Los Angeles until she began her film career in 1935.

 Carroll was initially cast in a small part as a fashion model in the 1935 film, Roberta.
 She appeared in her first western film less than a year later in 1936's A Tenderfoot Goes West, co-starring Jack La Rue.

-Carroll became a staple in B-listed western feature films.
-She appeared on screen in these westerns opposite Tex Ritter, Don "Red" Barry, Roy Rogers, Johnny Mack Brown, Bill Elliott, Gene Autry and Whip Wilson.
-Her roles included Oklahoma Terror (1939), the 1942 film Prairie Gunsmoke and Bad Men of Tombstone (1949).
+Carroll became a staple in B-listed western feature films, appearing opposite Tex Ritter, Don "Red" Barry, Roy Rogers, Johnny Mack Brown, Bill Elliott, Gene Autry and Whip Wilson.
+Her films included Oklahoma Terror (1939), the 1942 film Prairie Gunsmoke and Bad Men of Tombstone (1949).

 Carroll was also cast in television roles later in her acting career, including roles on The Roy Rogers Show, Dragnet, The Adventures of Wild Bill Hickok and Perry Mason.